SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Introduction

+We evaluate SpatialMem on one public Replica scene and two real-world indoor scenes.
+In our three-scene evaluation, the system performs competitively on offline navigation-style guidance and object retrieval, with Step Completion reaching 0.89 in Scene 1 and performance degrading only moderately as scene complexity increases.
+SpatialMem also maintains a favorable latency--accuracy trade-off after offline memory construction.

-Our main contributions are as follows: \begin{itemize} \item We introduce a unified, hierarchical 3D memory system built purely from egocentric RGB video, which integrates geometry, semantics, and language into a single queryable structure. \item We propose a novel two-layer object description mechanism that facilitates compositional reasoning by encoding both general attributes and specific contextual relations. \item Our system grounds open-vocabulary language queries in 3D structural anchors (\eg, walls and doors) with explicit metric relations, enabling precise spatial reasoning. \item We demonstrate an efficient architecture that supports low-latency memory updates and real-time querying, proving its practicality for interactive applications on modest hardware. \end{itemize}
+\textbf{Our main contributions are:} (i) a unified, hierarchical 3D memory system built purely from egocentric RGB video, integrating geometry, semantics, and language into a single queryable structure; (ii) a two-layer object description mechanism that supports compositional reasoning by encoding both general attributes and contextual relations; (iii) 3D-grounded open-vocabulary querying via structural anchors (e.g., walls and doors) with explicit metric relations for precise spatial reasoning; (iv) a practical low-latency query architecture over a prebuilt memory using lightweight indexing for retrieval and offline guidance.